 A: Phase 2 of the project sees the complete restoration of our Main Sanctuary to its original splendour.
 (Have you ever wondered what that magnificent wooden ceiling would look like with proper/modern lighting?)
 A thorough renovation of the School Wing and rejuvenation of the Philip Smith Congregational Hall are also part of Phase 2.
 So is new outdoor space and landscaping.

-A: It’s anticipated that construction of Phase 2 will proceed following as short a pause as possible after the completion of Phase 1, so as to allow us to achieve our Phase 2 fundraising objectives.
+A: It’s anticipated that construction of Phase 2 will proceed following as short a pause as possible after the completion of Phase 1 construction and the completion of Phase 1 fundraising, and after we have achieved the necessary fundraising objectives for Phase 2.

-A: Our Renewal Project schematic design drawings were mailed to you in April 2015, and are also available to view here.
+A: Our Renewal Project schematic design drawings were mailed to you in April 2015.
 They are the result of extensive congregational and stakeholder group outreach, conducted through the latter months of 2013.
 Our architects met with and listened to stakeholder groups (Clergy, Worship, Religious School, Out of the Cold, Stagecraft etc.) and also participated in meetings with many diverse Temple voices (Seniors, Boomers, Temple Youth etc.).
-These discussions, as well as the excellent input of our Building Committee led directly to the schematic drawings, and to a comprehensive Program Book, which you can also view here.
-These documents take into consideration not only space and design, but also desired Temple programming within those spaces.
+These discussions, as well as the excellent input of our Building Committee, led directly to the schematic drawings, and to a comprehensive Program Book.
+These documents take into consideration not only space and design but also desired Temple programming within those spaces.

 A: We are pursuing LEED Silver certification (an internationally recognized standard for building efficiency) for Phase 1 of the building.